-Under the new arrangements, heads/principals are expected to ensure that ECTs receive a programme of ECF based training that enables the ECT to understand and apply the knowledge and skills set out in each of the ECF evidence (‘learn that’) statements and practice (‘learn how to’) statements outlined in ECF policy.
+Under the new 2-year arrangements, heads/principals are expected to ensure that ECTs receive a programme of ECF based training that enables the ECT to understand and apply the knowledge and skills set out in each of the ECF evidence (‘learn that’) statements and practice (‘learn how to’) statements outlined in ECF policy.

 The headteacher/principals key responsibilities include…

-- Ensuring that, along with the governing body and appropriate body, a post is suitable for induction to take place (see 2.17 and 2.18 on page 14 and 15 of statutory guidance) and an appropriate ECF based induction programme is provided in line with national arrangements inc recommending to the appropriate body whether an ECT has met the teaching standards.
+- Ensuring that, along with the governing body and appropriate body, a post is suitable for induction to take place (see 2.17 and 2.18 on page 14 and 15 of statutory guidance) and an appropriate ECF based induction programme is provided in line with national arrangements inc recommending to the appropriate body whether an ECT has met the teacher standards.

 - Ensuring that each ECT is registered for induction with an appropriate body for induction (e.g. Manchester Local Authority) within 10 working days of the induction start date (preferably before if QTS has already been confirmed and verified as part of statutory employment checks).